What is Fiscal Sponsorship?

-Wavelength Media/Arts, Fiscal Sponsorship and our Mission
+Fiscal Sponsorship & our Mission

 Benefits for Fiscally Sponsored Affiliates

-Fiscal sponsorship enables our affiliated projects to receive tax-deductible donations and grants from individuals and organizations.
+Fiscal sponsorship enables our affiliate projects to receive tax-deductible donations and grants from individuals and organizations.
 Depending on the type of sponsorship relationship, affiliated projects may also have access to other resources and services.

 We cover our costs for client services, CPAs, bookkeeping, auditing and IRS compliance in part by applying an administrative fee of 7% or 9% (depending on the type of sponsorship relationship) to all funds we receive on behalf of IAM’s fiscally sponsored projects for work that is consistent with our mission.

 We support diverse, noncommercial works in the arts, humanities, and media of all sorts.
 Eligible work includes the design, production, promotion and presentation of visual art, performance, music, mixed media and transmedia, online/digital media, film, video, radio, journalism and civic information, publishing, educational activities, open civic-design projects, and public convening.
 The unifying First Amendment principle is that all such works advance dialogue, spur participation, build community, increase openness, and as such help cultivate a healthy “culture of democracy.”